Anxiety in kids and teens does not always look the same as it does in adults.

 Kids and teens learn:

-You’re Not Alone — And Your Child Doesn’t Have to Struggle Alone Either
+You’re Not Alone, and Your Child Does Not Have to Struggle Alone

-If your child or teen is showing signs of anxiety, early support can make a life-changing difference.
+If your child or teen is showing signs of anxiety, early support can make a meaningful difference.

-We’re here to help your family understand what’s going on and build tools for calmer, more confident days.
+We are here to help your family understand what may be going on and build tools for calmer, more confident days.